Azeem19/Automated-Report-Generation---Student-Game-Data/README.md

 We pivoted.

-Our new goal:
+### Our new goal:
-⁃	Educate
+#### * Educate
-⁃	Helps marking Easier to demonstrate the value when you understand how R&D impacts design/developers ⁃	Codifying our insights in a way that allows us to repurpose them for multiple audiences ⁃	Interpretability- When developers are on the same page as as R&D ⁃	Create marketing content:
+    * Helps marking Easier to demonstrate the value when you understand how R&D impacts design/developers
+    * Codifying our insights in a way that allows us to repurpose them for multiple audiences
+    * Interpretability- When developers are on the same page as as R&D
+#### * Create marketing content:
-⁃	Demonstrate the value of the increased investment in the VS game as an instrument vs the other two less sophisticated game ⁃	Inform donors & employees on our trajectory
+    * Demonstrate the value of the increased investment in the VS game as an instrument vs the other two less sophisticated game
+    * Inform donors & employees on our trajectory
-⁃	Generate automated reports
+    * Generate automated reports
-⁃	so that data novices can understand  and stake holders can 1-click ⁃	Take work off of Hee Jin’s plate so she can focus
+    * So that data novices and stake holders can understand in 1-click
+    * Take work off of my Director's plate
-⁃	Give us a baseline so that in the near future we can execute quasi-experimentation & strengthen our argument that we’re developing 21st century skills
+    * Give us a baseline so that in the near future we can execute quasi-experimentation & strengthen our argument that we’re developing 21st century skills

-Outcome:
+### Outcome:
-⁃	One-Pager
+* One-Pager
-⁃	Code that connects to theSQL servers and generates reports using histograms and box plots ⁃	Trouble shooting doc
+* Code that connects to theSQL servers and generates reports using histograms and box plots
+* Trouble shooting doc